Franck Bohbot: Works

 In 2015, Bohbot collaborated with British fashion designer Paul Smith.

 In June 2015, Bohbot was commissioned by The New York Times Magazine, to photograph the DreamHack in Jönköping, Sweden.
 His featured images included large-scale color photographs, monumental views, and portraits of gamers.

-In 2016, Bohbot released his monograph entitled Light On New York City, published by teNeues,.
+In 2016, Bohbot released his monograph entitled Light On New York City, published by teNeues.

-June 2018, his Portrait Series and book project in collaboration with writer Philippe Ungar, We Are New York Indie Booksellers, is premiered and published in The Guardian,.
+June 2018, his Portrait Series and book project in collaboration with writer Philippe Ungar, We Are New York Indie Booksellers, is premiered and published in The Guardian.

-May 2019, his Series Forever Young, is published in The Guardian,.
+May 2019, his Series Forever Young, is published in The Guardian.

-November 2019, his work LA Confidential, is published in The Guardian, and said: “At night, everything changes,and the neon lights help to create the scene… this could be the LA from the past but also from the future.”
+November 2019, his work LA Confidential, is published in The Guardian, and said: “At night, everything changes, and the neon lights help to create the scene… this could be the LA from the past but also from the future.”

 In February 2021, Designboom, published his work on Richard Neutra.

-In June 2021, his documentary project The Last Show, that showcased Southern California Theatres during the lockdown is published in El Pais,.
+In June 2021, his documentary project The Last Show, that showcased Southern California Theatres during the lockdown is published in El País.

 In January 2022, his timeless portraits of L.A's Arcades were published in The New York Times,..
 He quotes: "My fascination is partly a result of seeing these places portrayed in popular films, from “Jaws” and “Terminator 2” to “Back to the Future Part II” and “Ferris Bueller’s Day Off.”
 But arcades also remind me of my own childhood experiences — particularly during my teenage years, when, alone or with my friends, I’d hunt down a Street Fighter or Pac-Man arcade, or lose myself on a home console: Atari, Nintendo, Sega."

+In February 2024, Franck Bohbot collaborated with the French famous interior designer Sarah Lavoine.
+The series, mounted on acrylic-framed prints, captures the Saint-Germain-des-Prés neighborhood from day to night, showcasing Bohbot’s distinctive photographic style.